TheBluePineapple/Simulations/README.md

-# Simulations
+# HTML5 Canvas Projects and Simulations
-A bunch of random simulations(Pathfinding, fractals etc.) and graphics using the html5 canvas element
+A bunch of random simulations(Pathfinding, physics simulations, fractals etc.) and graphics using the html5 canvas element